VanessaMancia/zero-day-Ransomware-PwnCrypt/README.md

 **Goal:**
 Set up the hunt by defining what you're looking for.

 A new ransomware strain named **PwnCrypt** has been reported in the news.
 It leverages a **PowerShell-based payload** to encrypt files using **AES-256 encryption**.
 It specifically targets directories like `C:\Users\Public\Desktop`, renaming files to include the `.pwncrypt` marker (e.g., `hello.txt` becomes `hello.pwncrypt.txt`).
-The CISO suspects potential infection within the corporate network.
+The CISO suspects a potential infection within the corporate network.

 **Hypothesis:**
-Due to immature security posture and lack of user training, PwnCrypt may have infiltrated the environment.
+Due to an immature security posture and a lack of user training, PwnCrypt may have infiltrated the environment.
 Begin hunting for files with the `.pwncrypt.` marker.

 **Indicators of Compromise (IOCs):**
 - `.pwncrypt` extension